kingx90/gcp-exercise/README.md

 - The same was also done with VM instances (kingsley-vm & king-vm) but a compute admin was granted instead to (abel@nexedgetechnologies.com).

 ## Database
-- For database, i succesfully created a (king-data) instance.
+- A succesfully created MYSQL database instance named mysql-db-1 is set up under the region of us-central1.
 Within the instance, a table with sample data was inputed inside a newly created database (my_data).

 - Data within the instance as follows: Students id: John doe, Jane Smith Age    :   22    ,      21

 ## Linux command
-- On the first virtual machine instance "king-vm", mastery of basic linux command was demonstrated by performing the following tasks:
+- On the first VM instance "king-vm", mastery of basic linux command was demonstrated by performing the following tasks:
 - Five folders (alpha, bravo, charlie, delta, echo) were created with one .txt file inputed in each of the folders listed.
-- In the first folder created "Alpha", a sample python flask app was deployed showing proeficiancy to use linux for app/software deployment using basic linux commands.
+- In the first directory created "Alpha", a sample python flask app was deployed, showing proeficiancy to use linux for app/software deployment using basic linux commands.

 ## Conclusion
 - This exercise demonstrates the use of terraform for infrastructure as code provisioning in Google cloud platform, Identity and access management configurations and simple basic linux commands.
 Thank you